Azure/acr-builder/docs/rally.md

 `timeout` is the maximum duration for a step to execute.

-### whenAll
+### when

-`whenAll` is used to block a Step's execution until one or more other Steps have been completed.
+`when` is used to block a Step's execution until one or more other Steps have been completed.

 ### exitedWith